erjank/teaching/live.md

 trainee what you will be teaching and what the learners you teach it to are expected to be familiar with.

-*   What felt different about live coding (vs.~standing up and lecturing)?
+*   What felt different about live coding (versus standing up and lecturing)?
 What was harder/easier?

 *   Did you make any mistakes?
 If so, how did you handle them?